Dr-Titus100/Comprehensive_Exam/README.md

 ## Submitting Jobs
 For the DK14 profile, it takes a long time to compute the mean squared error for the entire test set.
 I computed the MSE for the entire test by submitting a job on the R2 cluster.
-The files in the repository `Multiprocessing`.
+The files are in the repository `Multiprocessing`.
 It is advisable to run the `.py` file by submitting a job on a cluster.
 I have also uploaded a sample bash script in that repository, which I used to submit my job on the R2 cluster.
 To submit a job simply run the following command on a cluster node (make sure you are not on the login node).

 ```
 sbatch Multiprocessing.sh